 Burton scores 31, Pitt beats No. 25 North Carolina 76-74

-PITTSBURGH (AP) Jamarius Burton scored a career-high 31 points, Blake Hinson had seven points in the final minute and a half and Pittsburgh knocked off No. 25 North Carolina 76-74 on Friday.
+PITTSBURGH – Jamarius Burton scored a career-high 31 points, Blake Hinson had seven points in the final minute and a half and Pittsburgh knocked off No. 25 North Carolina 76-74 on Friday.

 Burton, a graduate student, was 14 of 17 from the field and had six rebounds.
 He helped Pitt (10-4, 3-0 Atlantic Coast Conference) win its fourth straight game and remain unbeaten in conference play.